Mining Truck Brakes- Case Study

-In an attempt to solve the problem, treated Komatsu brake rotors were installed to the left hand side of one of their trucks in service.
-The right hand side was fitted with standard untreated Komatsu rotors to act as a control.
+In an attempt to explore the problem, treated Komatsu brake rotors were installed to the left-hand side of one of the trucks in service.
+The right-hand side was fitted with standard untreated Komatsu rotors to act as a control.

-After one month they were inspected and it was found that the treated rotor had no cracks and the untreated one had severe cracking to the braking surface.
-Also, at this time the pads on the treated rotor had worn 1.5mm as opposed to 7mm on the pads on the untreated rotor.
+After one month the brakes were inspected and it was found that the treated rotor had no cracks and the untreated one had severe cracking to the braking surface.
+At this time, the pads on the treated rotor had worn 1.5 mm as opposed to 7 mm on the pads on the untreated rotor.
 The untreated rotors were replaced.

 The next inspection recorded was at 5 months.
-At this stage the treated rotor was still on and had developed some cracking but these were quite minor in size compared to the untreated side.
-The right hand side had already had its second rotor fitted which was now cracked far more severely than our original one.
+At this stage, the treated rotor was still on and had developed some cracking but these were quite minor in size when compared to the untreated side.
+The right-hand side had already had its second rotor fitted which was now cracked far more severely than the original.

-Quoted from the mining company’s report, “It is obvious to date that the treated rotor will outlast at least 3 conventional rotors and in fact will be monitored weekly just to see how far it will go before it needs to be discarded.
-The deep and open cracking of the conventional rotor in such a short time will affect the pad wear quite considerably give the speed at which these rotors rotate in service which in this instance is 27:1 compared to the tire rotation.”
+“It is obvious to date that the treated rotor will outlast at least 3 conventional rotors and in fact will be monitored weekly just to see how far it will go before it needs to be discarded.
+The deep and open cracking of the conventional rotor in such a short time will affect the pad wear quite considerably given the speed at which these rotors rotate in service which in this instance is 27:1 compared to the tire rotation.”